jcurl/RJCP.DLL.SerialPortStream/netstandard/readme.md

 Some few operations are not supported for either Linux or Windows, determined by the definition constant `NETSTANDARD15`

-## How to build
+## Build with Visual Studio 2015 (Windows only)

+A `netstandard.xproj` has been generated based on the `project.json` file.

+It has been compiled succesfully with `Visual Studio 2015 Community - Update 3` with the .Net Core Tools extension.

+## Build with .Net Core CLI (cross platform)

 All the required dependencies are declared in `project.json` and will be automatically downloaded with the command: `dotnet restore`.
 This command shall be run in the same folder where the project file is located.

-After that, the library can be build with the command: `dotnet build`
+After that, the library can be built with the command: `dotnet build`

 For generating a release version, use: `dotnet build --configuration Release`